MarioNavarrete/keepmywork/README.md

 > cd ..
 ```

-Create repositiry nginx-gate on github
+_Create repositiry named nginx-gate on github to store your specific modifications_

 Deploy NGINX gateway
 ```